barondandi/install-omv/README.md

 ## 4. RAID installation using an USB flash drive

 First install OMV on a USB drive, and boot for the first time.
 Shut down OMV and insert two drives you actually intend on using, and boot OMV from USB device.
-Once OMV is up and running, login as root and start SSH service with following command:

-service ssh start

-omv-install-2

-this way you can connect to OMV remotely via SSH, it’s easier to work that way.
  Now that you are logged in via SSH you need to determine your drives, I use lsscsi for that, but you can use whatever you want.
 In my demonstration I have OMV installed on /dev/sda, while /dev/sdb and /dev/sdc are SATA drives.

 First we need to create partitions on SATA drives, I will use parted for creating 3 partitions, first for GRUB, second for OMV root, and third for data.